ikunetwork/WhitePaper/README.md

 **NOTE: SHOULD WE DELETE THE LIST AND JUST KEEP THE FLOW CHART?
 THE FLOW CHART SHOULD BE CONDENSED TO MAXIMUM 5 BUBBLES**

 ### The IKU Reserve
-The IN will maintain all funds raised from the token sale, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.
+The IN will maintain its funds, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.
+[FN: The funds will be stored in an Ethereum MultiSigWallet (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).]
 All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time.
-The funds will be stored in an Ethereum MultiSigWallet (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).

 ### Future Development

-While IKU in its initial phase will focus on redeveloping drugs, we anticipate focusing on for adjacent opportunties to achieve longevity escape velocity including rejuvenation tech, biomarker analysis, age-related disease prevention and nanotechnology
+While IKU in its initial phase will focus on redeveloping drugs, we anticipate focusing on for adjacent opportunties to achieve longevity escape velocity including rejuvenation tech, biomarker analysis, age-related disease prevention and nanotechnology.

 As to the platform itself, additional IN features are expected to be developed and/or integrated based on IKU decision making to further enable medical R&D efficiency, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs (e.g., PubMed, IP Databases).
 This will improve workflow efficiency and thus lead to enhanced platform performance.